camusdb/camusdb.github.io/docs/serializable-transactions.md

 - Protection against write skew.
 Write skew is a fault in application code that reads a value, decides, and then writes.

+Under pessimistic Read Committed, a point read records the row revision it saw when the same transaction later writes that key; CamusDB refuses the write if another transaction committed a newer version in between.
+A range scan does not pin every scanned row.
+It returns each row's latest committed version as pages are read, which is the non-repeatable behavior this isolation level permits.
+`UPDATE` and `DELETE` still re-read the rows they modify under lock before writing.

 ## Read-only and read-write modes

 Serializable has two execution modes.
 Your choice between them matters more than